 Country of Origin

-Never connect to a VPN server that’s located in one of the “5 eyes” countries (U.S., U.K., Australia, New Zealand, Canada), one of the “Nine Eyes” countries (France, Norway, Denmark, The Netherlands), or one of the “14 eyes” countries (Belgium, Italy, Germany, Spain, Sweden).
+Never connect to a VPN server that’s located in one of the “Five Eyes” countries (U.S., U.K., Australia, New Zealand, Canada), one of the “Nine Eyes” countries (France, Norway, Denmark, The Netherlands), or one of the “Fourteen Eyes” countries (Belgium, Italy, Germany, Spain, Sweden).

 The governments of these countries either spy on their own citizens, spy on each other’s citizens, swap such spying intelligence with each other, or otherwise enable and encourage spying in some way.
 These countries are likely to pressure and acquire intelligence from VPN servers operating in their territories.